 - How a supported RIP is enacted

 The Ren project is young and will be developing and changing over time, so any details outlined in this document are subject to change.
-For instance, the REN token is not used for voting at this moment, but before the transition to Phase Zero we will likely begin implementing that to some degree.
-Until that time, governance will be carried out less formally in this forum, with the team monitoring and making sure that governance is carried out appropriately, and that ideas or proposals get fair treatment.
-The community will gradually handle more and more of the governance process over time.
+Right now, we have just implemented signalling for Darknode operators on Snapshot, which has formalised and parts of the Ren governance process which were less formal before, and made it more decentralized.
+On the other hand the core team is still monitoring and making sure that governance is carried out appropriately, and that ideas or proposals get fair treatment.
+The community will gradually handle more and more of Ren governance over time.

 Why do we need governance?

 The Ren project aims to be the leading decentralized universal interoperability protocol in the crypto ecosystem.
 To fulfill this goal we need to constantly anticipate market demands and technological shifts, to support the platforms users and developers want, and to provide the best user experience when interacting with RenVM in general.
 We also need to balance making the network as secure as possible while we remain true to decentralization and permissionless-ness.
 For this we will need an active decentralized organisation governing the development of the Ren project, which for instance includes managing what the transaction fees in RenVM should be, and which new platforms that should be integrated into RenVM.
 This means that the Ren community, the core developers, and external projects interacting or intending to interact with RenVM, need to work together to shape the development of the Ren project.

 We encourage everyone interested to take active part in governance, shaping the future of Universal Interoperability.

 Step 1: You have an idea, proposal, or want to raise a discussion that is relevant to the Ren project